slowernews/wisdom-tldr/README.md

 > *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

 ===
+###On you being enough

+Don’t wait for someone else to tell you that you are special.
+If the universe didn't need you, you wouldn't be here.

+> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

+===
 ###On confidence and believing

-RULE: If you say it with confidence, yYou are what you say you are.
+RULE: If you say it with confidence, you are what you say you are.

 > *'You're only as good as your next speech.'*